easybuilders/easybuild-tutorial/docs/jsc/README.md

 [JURECA](https://www.fz-juelich.de/ias/jsc/EN/Expertise/Supercomputers/JURECA/Configuration/Configuration_node.html)
 is the precursor system to JUWELS with 1.8 (CPU) + 0.44 (GPU) + 5 (KNL) Petaflop per second peak performance.
-It is due to be decommissioned at the end of November.
+It is due to be decommissioned at the end of November 2020.
 The technical details about the successor system, the JURECA DC (data centric) module, will be announced soon.